Pi-Hole Review

 - Use a Raspberry Pi single board computer. (shown above)

 - Simply repurpose an old desktop.
-(This may consume more power.)
+(This may consume more power but provides more speed.)

-- Setup a virtual machine on Hyper-V, VMWare, VirtualBox, & Proxmox
+- Setup a virtual machine on Hyper-V, VMWare, VirtualBox, or Proxmox hyper-visors

-- Use a Synology NAS or other device that supports apps or Docker containers
+- Use a Synology NAS or other NAS that supports apps or Docker containers (This is how I have mine.)

 Advantages